hannesdatta/course-odcm/content/docs/modules/week3/_index.md

 ## Coaching session

-- Please start working on [team activity #2](/docs/project/workplan/activity2.md)
+- Please check out the [project page](../../project/workplan/#week-3-data-source-selection-coaching-2).

-## Self-study and activities
+## After the lecture and coaching session
-- After-class exercises (<a href = 'webscraping101/webscraping-101.ipynb' download>download</a>, [Google Colab](https://colab.research.google.com/github/hannesdatta/course-odcm/blob/master/content/docs/modules/week3/webscraping101/webscraping-101.ipynb))
+- Complete the exercises in the tutorial of this week
 - Please work through challenges #2.1-#2.4 in "Fields of Gold".

 <!--- Finalize teams (sign-up options are on Canvas)-->

 #